Spatial von-Mises Fisher Regression for Directional Data: Numerical Studies

 The ADNI initiative was inaugurated in 2003 as a public-private partnership with the primary goal of assessing whether the amalgamation of serial magnetic resonance imaging, positron emission tomography, other biological markers, and clinical as well as neuropsychological assessments could aid in predicting the progression of Alzheimer's disease.
 This paper specifically focuses on ADNI-2, a project that commenced in September 2011 and spanned five years \citep{aisen2010clinical}.
 The Centers for Disease Control and Prevention (\url{https://www.cdc.gov/aging/aginginfo/alzheimers.htm}) suggests that Alzheimer's disease symptoms typically occur after the age of 60.
 Therefore, we have tailored our study cohort to focus on subjects over 60 years old.
 The subjects are further classified into four disease states: healthy controls (CN), early mild cognitive impairment (EMCI), late mild cognitive impairment (LMCI), and Alzheimer's Disease (AD).
 We use $g\in\{\text{CN},\text{EMIC},\text{LMCI},\text{AD}\}$ to denote the group index.

 Additionally, we collect subject-level information including age ($X_{i,age}$), gender ($X_{i,gender}$), mini-mental state examination (MMSE) score ($X_{i,MMSE}$), and the Apolipoprotein E (APOE) profile ($X_{i,APOE}$).
 The MMSE is a performance-based neuropsychological test score ranging from $0$ to $30$.
 Subjects with cognitive impairments are typically associated with a lower MMSE score.
 The APOE is a genetic marker with three major variants ($\epsilon$-2, $\epsilon$-3, and $\epsilon$-4).
 The $\epsilon$-4 variant is considered the most significant known genetic risk factor for Alzheimer's disease across various ethnic groups \citep{sadigh2012association}.
 Consequently, our analysis includes APOE-4 as a binary indicator, which denotes the presence of the $\epsilon$-4 variant in subjects.
 We also incorporate age and gender into our analysis, given that previous studies have established their correlation with AD \citep{podcasy2022considering}.
 In Section \ref{sec:comparison}, we provide the model comparison based on both synthetic data and real ADNI data.
 In Section \ref{sec:analysis}, we provide the tangent-normal decomposition within Bayesian angular inference to infer the covariate effects.
-In both sections, we make the design matrix as
+In both sections, we make the design matrix as $ \bm{X}_i=[1, X_{i,age},X_{i,gender}, X_{i,MMSE}, X_{i,APOE}]$.
+We further specify the regression terms as $\mathbb{E}\ell\Big(\bm{\mu}_{iv}\Big)=\mathbb{E}[\widetilde{\theta}_{iv},\widetilde{\phi}_{iv}]^T=[\bm{X}_i \bm{\alpha}_{gv}, \bm{X}_i \bm{\beta}_{gv}]^T$ for subject $i$ in clinical group $g$.
+In this way, the covariate effects are clinical group-specific.